 - 1 1/2 teaspoons freshly ground Mexican canela

 - In a large bowl whisk the dry ingredients together.
 Using a pastry cutter or your fingers, work in the shortening until it resembles small crumbles.
 Mix in the egg yolk into dough.
 Set aside.

 - In a small sauce pan, add the milk, anise and cinnamon stick.
 Heat to medium low.
 Heat milk slowly so that it may be infused with some of the flavors of the anise and cinnamon.
 Do not let it come to a boil.
 If you prefer, you can skip the cinnamon and anise in the milk.
 I just enjoy those flavors in there.

-- Mix in the milk to the dough.
+- Mix in the 3 oz. of milk to the dough.
 Place the dough onto a flat surface and knead with your hands until dough comes together.
 It will not be perfectly smooth.
 If the dough feels to dry and crumbly, mix in a little more milk.
 Do not over mix or the empanadas will be hard.
 Divide the dough into 14-16 small dough balls.
 Cover and set aside while you preheat your oven to 375 degrees F.